Kerudal/config_i3/README.md

 ZSH_THEME="agnoster"
 ```

-Also one of the great thing during the installation of oh my zsh is that it **keeps the previous config** in another file name .zshrc.pre-oh-my-zsh.
-The current one used, keeps the same name **.zshrc**
+One of the great thing during the installation of oh my zsh is that it **keeps the previous config** in another file name .zshrc.pre-oh-my-zsh.
+So when they change the config to match the oh my zsh, it doens't erase the ones you made previously and enable the programm to keep the same name **.zshrc**

-You can pu alias in the configuration for commands that are to long or that you use very ofter with :
+You can put alias in the configuration for commands that are to long or that you use very ofter with :
 ```
 alias zshconfig="mate ~/.zshrc"
 ```